 - Phone: 248-437-0150

-Young ones can wander through a corn maze and get rewarded with cider and a doughnut or roam through a harmlessly spooky barn.
+Young ones can wander through a corn maze, sip cider and enjoy a fresh cinnamon sugar doughnut.
 Older kids who want a better scare can wait until nighttime, when they are "stalked" by monsters through the corn maze.
-There's also a barn of horrors with scary creatures to make you scream – and state-of-the-art robotics, special effects and illusions.
+There's also a barn or horrors with scary creatures to make you scream – and state-of-the-art robotics, special effects and illusions.

 - Address: 71485 North Ave., Armada

 - Phone: 586-784-9710

 - Schedule 2014: 7-11 p.m.
 Fridays-Saturdays, 7-10 p.m.
 Sundays Sept.
 19-Oct.
 31